vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 described in [`:help load-plugins`][lp], it loads all the `*.vim` files it can in the `plugins` subdirectory of each of the directories in `'runtimepath'`.
 It makes no difference to Vim what Vim script those files actually contain.

-The plugin files are also only loaded during Vim's actual startup, not when your vimrc is sourced.
-If you have a mapping to reload your vimrc, putting heavier blocks of code in `~/.vim/plugin` can avoid re-running them unnecessarily.

 A plugin file doesn't have to be functions, either.
 A set of related abbreviations?
 Custom commands?
 Code dependent on one particular machine or